RZRZR/diyiot.xyz/docs/thoughts/rethinking_decentralisation.md

  * Money for product innovation.
  * Money for advertising and public education.

+Often people will understandably feel that they have no choice but choose products made by the mainstream companies.
+However, as consumers we are not only buying a product, but we are supporting a company when we buy things.
+We can ask companies to change products and practices, and we can stop buying from them if they don't.

+I invite people to think about [seed banks](https://en.wikipedia.org/wiki/Seed_bank) (bare with me).
+In the last 50 years crop diversity has massively diminished, genetic diversity within each crop (fewer strains) and the number of different species grown.
+All over the globe we have facilities where every strain of seed is carefully stored.
+We store them because if a virus, disease or climate change were to wipe out a particular species of crop, then we have an alternative strain we can try.
+In the meantime we would face unimaginable food shortages.
+We should promote diversity in our crops, because circumstances do change.

+Within the IoT space we may head towards a similar situation.
+Where few major companies control the majority of the IoT in our homes and cities.
+Unfortunately there is no seed bank equivalent for IoT services, we can't just germinate another if ours catastrophically fail (through virus, human error, natural disaster, ?).
+So we must make sure we support a wide range of companies now.
+Diversity is important.

 #### Security, transparency and data ownership.

 First security